[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

 [slide: Challenge #1: Saying No to a Keyword]

 More competitive than Boston, more competitive than New York, and more competitive than Los Angeles.
-I don’t know what it is with Houston but it’s very competitive in terms of legal terms.
+I don’t know what it is with Houston, but it’s very competitive in terms of legal terms.

-If the client tells you, I want to rank for “family law Houston”, you should not be abashed about beginning a conversation asking them, would it not be better to rank for divorce, child custody, child support, prenuptial agreements, and other related family law terms that can drive traffic to them sooner rather than trying to gun for that one holy grail core term which is “family law Houston”?
+If the client tells you, I want to rank for “family law Houston,” you should not be abashed about beginning a conversation asking them if would it not be better to rank for divorce, child custody, child support, prenuptial agreements, and other related family law terms that can drive traffic to them sooner rather than trying to gun for that one holy grail core term which is “family law Houston”?

 [slide: Challenge #2: Watering Down the Vanity Keyword]

 The next challenge you might encounter is watering down the vanity keyword.

 What’s a vanity keyword?
 In traditional marketing, we have two goals: brands will have a tactical goal, and they will have a strategic goal.
 Strategic goals tend to be goals that are highly relevant to revenue.

 Tactical goals are—the decision-maker gets a kick out of achieving that result, like take for example, for SEO Reseller, I look at the competitors, and one of my vanity goals is I just need to make sure I’m higher than that competitor, that competitor, and that competitor.
 Those are verbatim instructions I give to my marketing team.